-The wording of the Titulus Regius also indicates that, up till that point, the validity of Richard's title had been questioned. "...the court of Parliament is of such authority...that declaration of any truth or right, made by the Three Estates of this Realm assembled in Parliament...maketh, before all other things, most faith and certainty; and, quieting men's minds, removeth the occasion of all doubts and seditious language...,Therefore...be it pronounced, decreed and declared, that our said Sovereign Lord the King was and is, very and undoubted King of this Realm of England...."77 It is apparent that the "doubts and seditious language" can only refer to questions regarding Richard's right to rule.
+AMERICAN BRANC before all other things, most faith and certainty; and, quieting men's minds, removeth the occasion of all doubts and seditious language...
+Therefore... be it pronounced, decreed and declared, that our said Sovereign Lord the King was and is, very and undoubted King of this Realm of England....81 It is apparent that the "doubts and seditious language" can only refer to questions regarding Richard's right to rule.

-(3) Richard did not have a broad base of support across the country.
-He came to power as the head of a large and poweful northern affinity.
+3. Richard did not have a broad base of support across the country.
+He came to power as the head of a large and powerful northern affinity.
 Within a context of regional mistrust, this was viewed from the south with suspicion.
-Although Richard did attempt, at least initially, to retain the support of Edward IV's southern adherents (in some cases successfully--e.g., Norfolk), he tended from the outset to rely upon northerners for "politically delicate" tasks or offices involving close personal contact with himself.78 A circular situation developed: The visibility of Richard's northern support led to increased suspicion, which caused him to rely more and more on northerners.
+Although Richard did attempt, at least initially, to retain the support of Edward IV's southern adherents (in some cases successfully-e.g., Norfolk), he tended from the outset to rely upon northerners for "politically delicate" tasks or offices involving close personal contact with himself.82 A circular situation developed: the visibility of Richard's northern support led to increased suspicion, which caused him to rely more and more on northerners.

 It is no wonder, under these circumstances, that rumors concerning the fate of the Princes began to take shape, even before Richard's coronation.
 Drawing on known experiences of the past and the perceived instability of the present, men began to voice their concern for the Princes' safety; some went so far as to fearfully speculate that something dreadful had already happened.
 The existence of such rumors should surprise no one; it would have been more amazing had they not occurred.
-But it should be clearly understood that, at least initially, they are more indicative of the general situation of uncertainty and upheaval than of a particular antipathy towards Richard.79
+But it should be clearly understood that, at least initially, they are more indicative of the general situation of uncertainty and upheaval than of a particular antipathy towards Richard.83

 Aware that his position remained tenuous, Richard took steps to strengthen it.
-Most noticeably, he set out on a progress, to show himself as King to as many people as possible.
-This effort was generally successful; Richard gave the impression of fairminded justice and benevolence.
+Most noticeably, he set out on a progress, to show himself as king to as many people as possible.
+This effort was generally successful; Richard gave the impression of fair-minded justice and benevolence.
 One would like to think that he wanted to be this sort of ruler, from within his own soul, but it would be naive to overlook the fact that, in his situation, this may have seemed good politics.

 At about the same time, soon after Richard's coronation, the Princes began to be withdrawn from public view within the Tower precincts.
-Two desired effects may have been anticipated: The practical one, of making them inaccessible to those who still believed that Prince Edward should be King; and the psychological one, of getting them out of public sight and mind.
+Two desired effects may have been anticipated: the practical one, of making them inaccessible to those who still believed that Prince Edward should be king; and the psychological one, of getting them out of public sight and mind.
 If it succeeded on the one count, it failed miserably on the other.
 The Princes' disappearance only added to public concern for their safety, exacerbated the existing rumors, and added to the feeling of unrest.